Stephen Panasuk

-Stephen Panasuk (/ˈpænəsʊk/ PAN-ə-suuk; born January 19, 1989) is an American football quarterback who is currently a free agent.
+Stephen Panasuk (/ˈpænəsʊk/ PAN-ə-suuk; born January 19, 1989) is an American former professional football quarterback.

 Early life

 Panasuk attended Grafton High School in Virginia for his first three years and played wide receiver.
 In 2006, he moved back to New Jersey and played his senior season as a quarterback for the New Egypt High School Warriors in the New Egypt section of Plumsted Township.

 College career

-La Salle

 Panasuk attended La Salle University upon graduation from high school.
 He played in eight games as a true freshman in 2007, completing 38 of 96 passes for 373 yards, 3 touchdowns and 7 interceptions.
 Following the 2007 season, La Salle ended its football program and allowed all their players to transfer to other schools to continue playing football.